aa29zzjj/Project3/README.md

 -----

 ## Task 2 Exploring Remote Procedure Calls using JSON-RPC and Ethereum
+## Infura is not working properly.
+So, Task 2 is dropped from Project 2

 We might define Web 1.0 as a read only distributed system.
 Fetch a document and read it in your browser.
 Web 2.0 might be described as a "read-write" distributed system.
 Using a browser, the user is able to enter data and communicate that data to servers.
 Web 3.0 might be categorized as a "read-write-own" distributed system.
 Cryptocurrency and tokens may be owned and transferred.